 Dr. Parikh expects to see more cases of marijuana allergy in the years ahead.
 “It is going to become increasingly more common,” she says.

 People who suspect they are allergic to weed – whether it’s the pollen in the cannabis plant, mold from storage, or something else – should talk with a board-certified allergist.

 The best treatment is avoidance.
 Certainly people with asthma who count cigarette smoke as a symptom trigger should similarly avoid marijuana smoke.

 Prescription and over-the-counter asthma and allergy medications can help prevent and treat symptoms that arise from being around marijuana.
 These may include albuterol inhalers and inhaled corticosteroids for asthma and antihistamines, intranasal corticosteroids and nasal decongestants for allergies.

-Epinephrine auto-injectors should be used as the first line of treatment for anaphylaxis.
+Epinephrine auto-injectors should be used as the first-line treatment for anaphylaxis.

-Houston allergist and immunologist Ashwini Reddy, MD, representing Allergy & Asthma Network in a recent Fox 26 Houston television interview, noted that allergic reactions to marijuana could develop and worsen over time.
-“It may not happen the first time you’re exposed to it,” she says.
+Houston allergist and immunologist Ashwini Reddy, MD, representing Allergy & Asthma Network in a Fox 26 Houston TV interview, noted that allergic reactions to marijuana could develop and worsen over time. “[A weed allergy] may not happen the first time you’re exposed to it,” she says.

-Currently there is no standardized extract available for marijuana skin tests or allergy shots.
-People who cannot avoid marijuana due to their occupation – cannabis growers and narcotics officers, for example – should talk with their allergist about other treatment options.
+Currently there is no standardized extract for marijuana skin tests or allergen immunotherapy.
+People who cannot avoid marijuana due to their occupation – cannabis growers or narcotics officers, for example – should speak with an allergist.